in the beginningWho I am

 on the airTV & radio

-In 2008, I discovered digital radio with “Goom Radio”, a project I joined from its very inception after meeting Roberto Ciurléo (former NRJ program director).
-I spent two years there as a host, and at times an impressionist — notably opposite Gérald Dahan.
+In 2008, I discovered digital radio with “Goom Radio”, a project I joined from its very inception — after a year at the Studio École de France radio school — following a meeting with Roberto Ciurléo (former NRJ program director).
+I spent two years there as a host, and at times an impressionist — notably opposite Gérald Dahan on a talk show hosted by Johann Roques.

 On October 15, 2008, for the launch of the GOOM adventure, we broke the world record for the longest broadcast — over 42 hours!
-With guests including Manu Payet, Chris Brown, Frédéric Beigbeder, Big Ali, Joachim Garraud, Hatem Ben Arfa, Quentin Mosimann…
+All that with no coffee — and no “whole galaxy of multi-colored uppers, downers, screamers, laughers”!
+But with the help of a crowd of guests from all worlds: Manu Payet, Chris Brown, Frédéric Beigbeder, Big Ali, Joachim Garraud, Charles Biétry, Hatem Ben Arfa, Quentin Mosimann, Lord Kossity…

-In September 2011, I made my TV debut on France 2 alongside Julien Courbet, as an impressionist commentator on “Seriez-vous un bon expert.”
-For Christmas 2011, I co-wrote and shot 12 episodes of “Oh Oh OOOH” with Marc Duquenoy for Gulli.
+In September 2011, I made my TV debut on France 2, one of France's main national TV channels, alongside Julien Courbet, as an impressionist commentator on “Seriez-vous un bon expert,” aired every weeknight.
+Armed with my guitar, I'd sing little tunes and crack jokes on set!
+For Christmas 2011, I co-wrote and shot 12 episodes of “Oh Oh OOOH” with Marc Duquenoy for the kids' channel Gulli.

 behind the scenesAudio production & music